 Through physical activities, children can channel their passion for the greater good.
 Children learn mutual respect and how to take care of their teams.
 They also know how to treat the opponent well and can beat feelings like ego and pride.
 They can also accept failures and insecurities.

 5. Higher confidence

-With better discipline, mental health, and fair play, children develop more confidence.
-However, confidence takes time to create, and it depends on the child’s mindset.
-If your child is busy in productive activities, is in better control of his emotions, and is skilled at any task, he will be more confident in life.
+Children develop more confidence with better discipline, mental health, and fair play.
+However, confidence takes time to create, depending on the child’s mindset.
+If your child is busy in productive activities, is in better control of his emotions, and is skilled at any task, he will be more confident.

 You can’t expect a lazy kid to be confident, as his lack of activities will cause him to become more secluded, less aware, and more insecure.
 Thus, you need to make sure your child is busy with physical activities he likes and is performing well at them, building his confidence and stronger self-esteem.

 We mostly do sports and physical activities in teams.
 That promotes socialization and teamwork.
 Your child might start as an amateur, but through practice, he can become an expert and lead a team eventually.
 Thus, he will learn leadership through such activities and take the entire team towards success.
 Of course, there will always be failures and disagreements, but these are everyday events that children and adults need to handle well.

 Last words on why teaching physical education in schools is essential.

 In this article, we went through the six advantages of physical education.
 These are just some of the many benefits that emphasize introducing physical health and education in schools and why teachers and parents should stress them in each grade.

 Through physical activities, a child’s mind and body both grow healthy.
 As a result, the child stays active and is more disciplined with these activities.
 He also learns fair play and leadership and becomes more confident with time.